-Having carried the wood for his sacrifice, the beloved son was bound and laid upon the wood of the sacrifice.
+Having carried the wood for his sacrifice, Isaac, the beloved son, was bound and laid upon the rock altar and the wood that was intended to completely consume the sacrifice in fire.
 2 Chronicles 3:1 identifies Mt.
-Moriah where Abraham was commanded to sacrifice Isaac as the name of the mountain elevation located in the city of Jerusalem upon which David had a vision of Yahweh and where he was commanded to build an altar.
+Moriah as the site where God commanded Abraham to sacrifice Isaac and names the mountain elevation located near the city of Jerusalem.
+It was where Isaac's descendant, King David, would have a vision of Yahweh and where God commanded him to build an altar.
 It is the same site upon which his son, King Solomon, built Yahweh's Temple.
-Jesus of Nazareth also carried the wood of His own sacrifice to which He was bound, and He was crucified on an elevation of Mt.
-Moriah below the Temple Mount, just outside the gates of Jerusalem.
+Jesus of Nazareth also carried the wood for His sacrifice, the Cross, to which He was bound and His life completely consumed in physical death.
+Jesus suffered crucifixion on an elevation of Mt.
+Moriah below the Temple Mount, just outside Jerusalem's gates.

 10 Then he reached